Mountain (Hewitt), Wainwright, Nuttall & Marilyn Icon

 Other walkers who hiked, climbed, bagged and summited Great Gable Fellow go4awalkers who have already walked, climbed, summited & bagged Great Gable

-Christine Shepherd walked up Great Gable on July 19th, 2003 [from/via/route] Walked from Honister via Brandreth.
+Christine Shepherd conquered it on July 19th, 2003 [from/via/route] Walked from Honister via Brandreth.
 Second & Third times from Seathwaite Fourth & Fifth times from Honister again. [with] Andy, Miriam and Ishmay (aged 7) [weather] Sunny - Got half way up Gable again in July 07 but turned back in heavy rain.
 Reached the summit again twice in 2010.
 On 18.6.10 Jenny & I had a glorious walk from Seathwaite taking in Fleetwith Pike before a descent via Honister.
 I then led a church group to the top just over a week later on 26.6.10, in lovely sunshine.
 Climbed again 30.11.19.
 Had to walk back to Honister along Moses Trod in the dark!
 Climbed for a fifth time on 8.6.23 using walk c417, in gorgeous sunshine with a pleasant breeze.

-Richard Fulcher bagged Great Gable on April 3rd, 2023 [from/via/route] Parked in the NT car park at Honister Slate Mine & walked up the steep path to Grey Knotts.
+Richard Fulcher walked up on April 3rd, 2023 [from/via/route] Parked in the NT car park at Honister Slate Mine & walked up the steep path to Grey Knotts.
 We then traversed over the rock strewn ridge to Brandreth & across Gillercomb Head to Green Gable.
 Just before reaching the top of GG I diverted left down the fell & across to Base Brown.
 I then returned by the same route & we carried on up to the summit of GG after having some lunch.
 After a slippery descent from GG to Windy Gap we then started the rocky ascent to Great Gable.
 We returned to WG by the same route & then descended down another scree strewn path to join the Moses Trod path before branching off towards the dismantled tramway at Honister.
 The rocky paths continued pretty much all the way back. [with] Jen [weather] Sunny, blue skies, cold at times when in exposed sections, very good visibility. - Be prepared for some climbing over rocks in certain stretches esp. up Great Gable.

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record